chalk/chalk/readme.md

 Color support is automatically detected, as is the level (see `chalk.level`).
 However, if you'd like to simply enable/disable Chalk, you can do so via the `.enabled` property.

-Chalk is enabled by default unless expicitly disabled via the constructor or `chalk.level` is `0`.
+Chalk is enabled by default unless explicitly disabled via the constructor or `chalk.level` is `0`.

 If you need to change this in a reusable module, create a new instance: